 Mechanics and Maritime Sciences offers five master's programs for those who already have undergraduate education with at least 180 higher education credits.

-The aim of this programme is to provide an internationally competitive education and prepare students for a professional career in any area of engineering and development.
+The aim of this programme is to provide you an internationally competitive education and prepare you for a professional career in any area of engineering and development.
 This requires an advanced knowledge of modelling, computational and experimental issues in applied mechanics.

 Naval Architecture and Ocean Engineering

-The Naval Architecture and Ocean Engineering program is aimed at students interested in marine environments such as ships and offshore installations.
+The Naval Architecture and Ocean Engineering program is aimed at you that have an interest in marine environments such as ships and offshore installations.
 The program gives a holistic perspective on these constructions.
 Flammability, stability, wave loads, structural strength, resistance, propulsion and machine systems are key areas of the program.

 Nordic Master in Maritime Engineering

 Nordic Master in Maritime Engineering is a collaboration with four other universities in the Nordic region.
 After completing the degree, you can work as a shipbuilder or engineer at, for example, consulting company, shipping company, shipping authority or specialized equipment suppliers.
 Read more about the programmes Marine Design Projects here.

 Maritime Management provides land-based personnel in the shipping industry with the opportunity to further train into next-generation leaders in ship management, strategic management and / or enable you to participate in postgraduate and research projects.